Getting PowerShell in Kali Linux container

 This is optional.
 If you requires Kali Linux distro to be up to date, you can

-Dockerfile command to initiate apt-get dist-upgrade -y
+add the RUN Dockerfile command to initiate apt-get dist-upgrade -y command

 to upgrade the distro.